vidyar/docs-1/sources/config.rst

 7. Run the ``script`` command which runs build and all your tests
 8. Run ``after_script`` command
 9. Run either ``after_success`` or ``after_failure`` commands
-10. Run ``before_archive`` command to copy files to ./shippable folder.
-Shippable will zips up all the files in this folder and makes the result available for download
-11. Run ``after_archive`` command to get the api access token to download the artifacts

-The outcome of all the steps upto 7 determine the outcome of the build status.
+The build status will be determined based on the outcome of the above steps.
 They need to return an exit code of ``0`` to be marked as success.
 Everything else is treated as a failure.

 ----------